 Mark DiRocco – former executive director of the PA Association of School Administrators, superintendent of schools, assistant superintendent, middle school and high school principal, and adjunct professor; Mark was named Pennsylvania’s Superintendent of the Year in 2016

-The fee for the program is $2,149.
+The fee for the program is $2,350 for 2024-2025.
 Participants are responsible for their own travel costs for in-person sessions.

 Continuing Education Credit Application Process

 Participants have the option of earning 3 graduate credits from Shippensburg University which are approved for 90 hours of Act 45/48 credit.
 Shippensburg charges EPLC $250 per person which is invoiced separately for those who elect this option.

 - Complete the initial application found at this link

 - If your initial application is accepted, you will receive a link to a form to be completed by your employer/sponsor to demonstrate support for your application in terms of the time commitment and the financial obligation

 - Upon receipt of your acceptance letter, you will be asked to provide a photo (headshot) and short bio to be shared with fellow cohort members.

 - Invoices for tuition are expected to be paid by August 31 prior to the beginning of the program.

 All Fellows are expected to attend all sessions.
 During virtual sessions, you are expected to keep your camera on (with exceptions for specific situations).
 Of course, emergencies may arise, and your need to miss a session can be accommodated when necessary.

 Contact Amy C. Morton, EPLC Executive Director, firstname.lastname@example.org or 717-253-2815 (cell)